DISRUPTIVE INNOVATIONS IN ESTATE PLANNING (Electronic Wills)

 The age of “electronic” estate planning is looming.
 Borders and jurisdictional boundaries will dissolve.
 People will be able to obtain legal documents and services from other jurisdictions entirely online.
 There will be both positive and negative effects, so we should hope for the best and prepare for the worst and heed the warning of the Third Circuit in a 2017 case we litigated (and won) invalidating a computer-generated will.

-In the meantime, you can buy a $69.00 Last Will and Testament at Legal Zoom, or spend $33.00 on a Quicken Willmaker Plus 2017 at Amazon.com.
-For now, you have to physically execute the documents in Louisiana, but not for long.
+In the meantime, you can get cheap Will or Trust from an online source (at your own risk!), but for now, you have to physically execute the documents in Louisiana, but not for long.

 Theus Law Offices provides a complete range of estate planning services, including wills, trust, probate, successions, estate administration and probate litigation.
 If you need a Louisiana wills attorney, trust attorney, estate lawyer or probate attorney in Alexandria, Lafayette, Lake Charles, Baton Rouge, New Orleans, Shreveport, Monroe, Central Louisiana or elsewhere, let our estate planning lawyers and probate attorneys help you.